geochrist/dctk/INSTALL.md

   * spice netlists are available at `ASAP7_PDKandLIB_v1p6/lib_release_191006/asap7_7p5t_library/rev25/CDL/xAct3D_extracted/Extracted_netlists/asap7sc7p5t_INVBUF_RVT.sp`
   * spice models are available at `ASAP7_PDKandLIB_v1p6/asap7PDK_r1p6/models/hspice/7nm_TT.pm`

+The spice netlists are not quite in the right format.
+The "W=<width>" parameter needs to be removed as well as all parameters prefixed with \$.
+Use the following commands in the directory:

+    sed 's/ W=[a-zA-Z0-9\.\+-]*//g; s/\$.*//g' asap7sc7p5t_INVBUF_RVT.sp > asap7sc7p5t_INVBUF_RVT.sp.modified

+hereafter, use the *.modifed version of the files for SPICE simulations (below).

-  Note that the spice models are level 72 (bsimcmg/finfets) and need HSPICE for simulation.
-Please let us know if you don't have access to HSPICE at your university.
+In addtion, note that the spice models are level 72 (bsimcmg/finfets) and need Spectre for simulation, as-is, but to get these models to work with Xyce, please change the level value to 107.

-  We are looking into an experimental version of ngspice for simulation purposes, but have not yet been able to get it working.
-  (The released version of ngspice does not yet support level 72.)
+(Name the modified model files with a .modified suffix.)

 ### Nangate FreePDK45 Library (does not include spice models)